-The United States Supreme Court is the only court that can review decisions of the Court of Appeals for the Federal Circuit.
+The Supreme Court is the only court that can review decisions of the Court of Appeals for the Federal Circuit.
 Review is discretionary by writ of certiorari and is granted on only one or two patent cases a year.
 There are also requests for rehearing or en banc review at the CAFC.

 Q: To what extent do the courts in your jurisdiction have a reputation for being pro-patentee?

-The ITC is considered an even-handed tribunal, although the strict timetable is considered burdensome to accused infringers.
+The ITC is considered to be an even-handed tribunal, although the strict timetable is considered burdensome to accused infringers.

-District courts have varying reputations, with the Eastern and Western Districts of Texas considered pro-patentee, the Northern District of California considered pro-infringer, and the Districts of Delaware, New Jersey and Massachusetts, the Central District of California, the Southern District of New York and the Northern District of Illinois considered knowledgeable of patent cases and neither pro-patentee or pro-infringer.
+District courts have varying reputations, with the Eastern and Western Districts of Texas considered pro-patentee and the Northern District of California considered pro-infringer.